altermarkive/training/README.md

 to another lift when the lift arrives and there is no space available (through that still matches real life situation).

-Unfortunately, there are no automated tests - neither checking if the corner cases are handled correctly during runtime nor checking the statistics (fairness, lengths of waiting, durations of the rides, etc.).
+Unfortunately, there are no unit tests - neither checking if the corner cases are handled correctly during runtime nor checking the statistics (fairness, lengths of waiting, durations of the rides, etc.).